Day 30 - Through Fields of Wheat : La Romieu to Larressingle

 apricot and apple tarts and two mini condomois tarts.
 As we ate the

-hikers that we have spoken to quite a few times.
+hikers that we had spoken to quite a few times.
 They were heading

 on out of Condom, and we were debating whether or not to do the same.